Shomedey/hpybot/README.md

-# HpyBOT - a multiple purpose bot
+# HpyBOT - YOUR customizable bot

-Hello you, this repository isn't complete, so don't download the repository right now :wink:
+See the wiki to get more information on how to use this bot.